Lorne Edgar Campbell: Satan's Choice

 Campbell, together with fellow Satan's Choice member, John Foote, began to work as debt collectors for the Mafia, beating up people behind in their debts to loansharks and drug dealers in exchange for being allowed to keep 50% of the debts when the debtors paid up.
 Campbell stated of his work: "I collected money for people.
 I just look at it like they were playing a game.
 They're not innocent people.
 They were aware of the consequences.
 I was totally without remorse.
 They chose to be in this world".
 Campbell and Foote usually started with breaking the fingers of their victims as an initiative to pay up.
+In 1975, Campbell was living at the Oshawa chapter's clubhouse-whose landlord was Bill Stack-with his girlfriend, and he recalled: "We used to screw under the willow tree".
+The president of the Oshawa chapter, Peter "Rabbit" Pillman, announced at a chapter meeting: "Somebody's fornicating on the front lawn and Bill doesn't want that".
+Pillman's speech caused much laughter and one member told him: "You know, Peter doesn't what 'fornicating' means.
+It's too big of a word.
+Peter, do you know what 'fornicating' means?"
+Pillman replied: "No, I don't, but I want it stopped!"
+Campbell was finally forced to explain the meaning of fornication to Pillman and promised no more sex in public least the landlord evict them from their clubhouse.

 After Guindon was convicted of drug charges in May 1976, Campbell took a strong dislike to the new Satan's Choice national president Garnet McEwen.
 Campbell said of him: "He was just a fat, stinky guy.
 That's all he was.
 He was just a dirty guy who looked like a 1950s biker.
 He was filthy".
 At a party at the clubhouse of the Montreal chapter, Campbell was shocked to hear David Séguin of the Windsor chapter declare: "If I broke down on the 401, I wouldn't phone anyone from Oshawa.
 That's how much I hate Oshawa".
 Campbell, insulted at the remarks directed at his chapter, responded by assaulting Séguin, who screamed in pain under the blows of Campbell's fists and begged him to stop, leading Campbell to mockingly say "Not till I'm finished with you, Dave.
 This ain't hurting me".
 McEwen and several members of the Montreal chapter in turn rescued Séguin by beating up Campbell, who was nearly expelled because of the incident.
 At a kangaroo court held at a cottage near Coboconk, McEwen presided over a "trial", where he pressed for Campbell to be expelled.
 However, Campbell was a popular member and as the opinion of the "jury" was against his expulsion, he was instead demoted down to from a "full patch" member to a "prospect".